 Plants affected Cupressus macrocarpa, Lawson's cypress (Chamaecyparis lawsoniana), Leyland cypress (× Cuprocyparis leylandii) and Thuja

-Main symptoms Conifers suffer extensive drying up and browning of the foliage in summer
+Main symptoms Conifers suffer browning of the foliage in summer which can be extensive

 Most active April-June

 Cypress aphid is a blackish brown sap-sucking insect that feeds on the stems of some hedging conifers (Cupressus species especially C. macrocarpa, Thuja occidentalis, Chamaecyparis lawsoniana and x Cuprocyparis leylandii) in early summer.
 This often causes a gradual drying up and browning of the foliage.

 Aphids are sap-sucking true bugs.
 They range in size from 1 to 7mm (¼in or less) long.
 Some aphids are known as greenfly or blackfly, but there are species that are yellow, pink, white or mottled.
 There are more than 500 aphid species in Britain.
 Some feed on only one or two plant species, but others can be found on a wide range of plant hosts.
 Many have lifecycles that involve more than one host plant.
 Almost any plant can be a host to aphids, including ornamentals, vegetables, fruits, greenhouse plants and houseplants.
 More information on aphids.

 - Yellowing and shoots in summer; by late summer many of these will be brown and dead.
 Brown patches on conifers can be caused by a number of other reasons, including disease, but are often caused by growing conditions or routine operations such as trimming.
 Read more about brown patches on conifers here

 - On clipped hedges the dieback can be quite pronounced, with the lower parts often more severely affected than the top